Part 3: The Christmas and Antichrist Connection

 As we move through the first century, we see a schism forming between the Jewish believers and the unbelieving Jews that would eventually result in a complete breaking away from the Hebrew root from which Christianity was birthed.
 This schism widened when everyone was forced to flee at the destruction of the temple in 70 A.D.
 As more and more Gentiles came into the faith, this new sect of Judaism called the Netzerim (Christians) were becoming a heavy influence thanks to the constant influx of Gentiles who were bringing in their pagan backgrounds and beliefs.
 When the Netzerim did not support the Jewish revolt in either the first war that resulted in the destruction of the temple or the Bar Kohkbah revolt in 135 A.D. against the Romans which caused over a half million Jews to be slaughtered, the Jewish-Christian relationship suffered a fatal blow.
 From there, both the religious Jews and the Messianic Christians continued to follow their faiths, but they were almost independent at this point.
 In an effort to distance themselves from their Jewish brothers, the Gentile Christians began to celebrate the Sabbath on the more familiar Sunday from their pagan past, while the Jewish Christians maintained the biblical seventh day.
 The very pagan influence that Judah Maccabee and his followers fought to keep out of the faith was now creeping back in...again.

 At this point, no one celebrated the birth of Messiah so we have no historical record on the subject.
 What we do know is that Rome worshipped the sun god and his day was, you guessed it, December 25th.
-In 354/362 A.D. there is a entry in the Roman calendar for this date in commemoration of the sun god.
+In 354 and 362 A.D. there is an entry in the Roman calendar on December 25th in commemoration of the sun god.
 This is not surprising because many cultures around the world celebrated the "rebirth" of the sun on the winter solstice.
 So by the time the sun-worshipping Roman Emperor Constantine came along, an incredible amount of change began, even though he claimed to have converted to Christianity because he saw a vision of a cross in the sky.
 In 321 A.D. at the Council of Nicea, Constantine changed the Sabbath from Saturday to Sunday1, changed Passover to Easter2, and demonized anything that the Jewish Christians in the East (Judea) were doing as "Jewish" while declaring anything the Christians did in the West (Rome) as "Christian"3.
 So when we see December 25th on the ancient Roman calendar as a festival to the sun god and we know that all of our "Christian" holidays were set by the Roman Catholic church during this period in history, it doesn't take a rocket scientist to see that December 25th was most likely chosen to try to displace the sun god worship that was happening on that day.
 Once again, just like in the time of Judah Maccabee, the religious leaders tried to use political compromise to make it "easier" for everyone to get along.
 But this compromise cost Judah and his family their lives.
 And we've swallowed it hook, line, and sinker.

 Not only did we swallow the date, but we give little thought to the fact that the Christmas tree came right out of paganism and cult worship, as well.
 Religions all over the world use the evergreen or fir tree as a symbol of the sun god because it stayed green all year long.
 Even the act of decorating it is not original; it can be traced back to Zoroasterism: "The ceremony of decorating cypress is conducted and they accept the customs of their ancestors officially as they wish health, long life and loyalty to their religion.
 Cypress in the Zoroaster religion is a sign of life, promotion and is evergreen."4